Yelp/elastalert/docs/source/elastalert.rst

 ``es_port``: The port corresponding to ``es_host``.
 The environment variable ``ES_PORT`` will override this field.

+``es_hosts``: The list of addresses of the nodes of the Elasticsearch cluster where ElastAlert 2 records metadata about its searches.
+When ElastAlert 2 is started, it will query for information about the time that it was last run.
+This way, even if ElastAlert 2 is stopped and restarted, it will never miss data or look at the same events twice.
+It will also specify the default cluster for each rule to run on.
+The environment variable ``ES_HOST`` will override this field.

 ``use_ssl``: Optional; whether or not to connect to ``es_host`` using TLS; set to ``True`` or ``False``.
 The environment variable ``ES_USE_SSL`` will override this field.